TeplrGuy/ModieData/README.md

 - 1 Allows users to input a specific movie title and inserts or updates the database.
   - Tables affected: movie and director
 - 2 Allows user to re-display user input options
-- 3 Allows user to terminate procress
+- 3 Allows user to terminate process